-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the same as a freehold.
-Where an further 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is conventional wisdom that a residential leasehold with over one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be worth the same as a freehold for decades to come.

 | Lender | Requirement |